A Comprehensive Guide on Databricks for Beginners

 Databricks Certification

-Databricks provides live instructor lead training, as well as self-paced programs to help individuals understand the platform better.
+Databricks provides live instructor-led training and self-paced programs to help individuals better understand the platform.
 The self-paced course is priced at $2000.
 It also provides certification based on role fitment.
-The common career tracks are Business leader, platform admin, SQL analyst, data engineer, data scientist.
+The common career tracks are Business leader, platform admin, SQL analyst, data engineer, and data scientist.

-1. Databricks certified associate developer for Apache Spark – For spark developers.
+• Databricks is a certified associate developer for Apache Spark, which is for spark developers.

-2. Databricks Certified Professional Data Scientist – For all things ML.
+• Databricks Certified Professional Data Scientist is for all things ML.

-3. Azure Databricks Certified Associate Platform Administrator – is an exam to assesses the understanding of basics in network infrastructure and security, identity and access, cluster usage, and automation with the Azure Databricks platform.
+• Azure Databricks Certified Associate Platform Administrator is an exam that assesses understanding the basics of network infrastructure and security, identity and access, cluster usage, and automation with the Azure Databricks platform.

-4. Databricks Certified Professional Data Engineer – All things ETL, pipelines, and deployment.
+• Databricks Certified Professional Data Engineer asses ETL, pipelines, and deployment.

 databricks certification

-This article just scratches the surface of what Databricks is capable of.
-Databricks is capable of a lot more, which are not explored in this article, and for data enthusiasts, it is quite a treasure throve.
+This Databricks tutorial for beginners scratches the surface of what Databricks is capable of.
+Databricks is capable of a lot more, which are not explored in this article, and for data enthusiasts, it is quite a treasure trove.
 So practice and always keep learning.
+At the End of this article, you will fully understand Databricks and what they are for beginners.

 Frequently Asked Questions